Vice Ganda: 2016–present: Critical success and recent projects

 In 2017, he starred in another Metro Manila Film Festival entry titled Gandarrapiddo: The Revenger Squad alongside Daniel Padilla and 2015 Miss Universe Pia Wurtzbach.
 The film marks Ganda's 4th consecutive highest-grossing film of the year.
 Aside from his film, he also staged two major concerts in the same year, the first is the sold-out concert "Pusuan Mo si Vice Ganda sa Araneta" which further added few shows in the United States particularly in Houston, Texas, Kissimmee, Florida, San Diego and Los Angeles in California, and the second being the grand launch concert of his own make-up brand, Vice Cosmetics titled as "Vice Ganda For All".

-In 2018, he starred in Fantastica, a 2018 Filipino fantasy comedy film directed by Barry Gonzales and an official entry to the yearly Metro Manila Film Festival.
+In 2018, he starred in Fantastica, a 2018 Filipino fantasy comedy film directed by Barry Gonzalez and an official entry to the yearly Metro Manila Film Festival.
 It stars an ensemble cast including Bela Padilla, Richard Gutierrez and Dingdong Dantes.
 The film became the 2nd highest-grossing Filipino film of 2018 and 5th on the highest-grossing Filipino film of all time.

-In 2019, Ganda together with Anne Curtis top-billed the 2019 Metro Manila Film Festival entry, The Mall, The Merrier.
+In 2019, Vice Ganda together with Anne Curtis top-billed the 2019 Metro Manila Film Festival entry, The Mall, The Merrier.
 This was the first time that he did not top the box-office of the said film festival and ended up on a 2nd place behind Miracle in Cell No. 7.
-Ganda also staged his first ever duo concert with Asia's Songbird Regine Velasquez titled as "The Songbird and the Song Horse" at the Araneta Coliseum.
+Vice also staged his first ever duo concert with Asia's Songbird Regine Velasquez titled as "The Songbird and the Song Horse" at the Araneta Coliseum.
 The concert was a major success and had a run for three consecutive shows on February 14–16, 2019.